2.5 DIESEL 4X4 TRUCKS

 This is Diesel only fuel class is designed for pickup trucks with a wide variety of performance upgrades that may be driven or hauled to the pull

 Credentials: Valid DOT registration and license plates are mandatory.
+A USA-East Member is exempt from this rule as long as the truck has the full contingent of safety equipment as specified in the 3.6sb Diesel class.
 The vehicle may be two or four-wheel drive.
 Pulling vehicles may be held for post competition tech inspection.
 Failure to abide may result in a DQ

 Ballast: Ballast is permitted.
 Hanging weights may not extend more than 60 inches from the centerline of the front axle.
 Weight boxes are prohibited.
 Final decisions rest with the technical department.
 Weights and brackets must be removable by hand.
 No Ballast/added weight in the cab area.